forcedotcom/SalesforceMobileSDK-Package/android/README.md

 **Note:** You can specify any or all of the arguments as command line options as specified in the usage.
 If you run `forcedroid create` with missing arguments, it prompts you for each missing option interactively.

 Once the creation script completes, you'll have a fully functioning basic application of the type you specified.
-The new application will be configured as an Android Studio workspace in your target directory, alongside the Mobile SDK libraries it consumes.
+The new application has an Android Studio workspace that you can peruse, run, and debug.

 ### forcedroid create options